Money Saving Tips for Holiday Let Landlords

 - Any long lets (over 31 days) can’t be included in the 105 days

-By shopping around and switching utilities, you could save hundreds of pounds each year.
+By shopping around on comparison sites and switching utilities, you could save hundreds of pounds each year.

 According to the Government, over 13 million UK households are estimated to be losing out on £2.7 million per year by staying with the same energy provider.
 By shopping around and comparing, homeowners can save on average £200 per year.